darasus/ai-blog/content/breakfast-ideas-that-will-make-mornings-infinitely-better-50-packable-lunch-ideas-for-work-or-school.md

   protein into your diet while also reducing the amount of fat fat fat you consume each day.
 Eating eggs in a wrap with some decent fiber, you can also add vegetables to the wrap.
+intro: >-
+  When we were kids, our parents probably had the easiest time getting us ready for school in the morning.
+We drank glass after glass of orange juice, ate a piece of toast with peanut butter and maybe even gulped down a bowl of cereal or a few crackers with cheese.
+But once we hit high school, things started to get a little more complicated.

+  That’s because by the time most people reach their late teens, their bodies have developed an increasing need for more complex nutrients to fuel our minds and bodies throughout the day.
+Instead of drinking glasses of juice and eating crackers with cheese in the morning, most adults need to eat something that is substantial enough to keep them going until lunchtime.
+Thankfully, there are plenty of easy ways to accomplish this feat while also saving time and money at the same time!
+Here are 50 ideas that will make mornings infinitely better…
 ---

 ## Greek yogurt and fruit bowl